Setting Measurable Business Goals to Achieve Success

 Setting goals and breaking them down will help you gain clarity and focus on your work.
 It makes it easier to say “no” to things that get in the way of achieving your goals.
 Think about it, this will help you focus while simplifying your work.

-When looking at your goals, you will want to identify your top 1-3 KPI’s that you will need to improve in order to grow your business.
+When looking at your goals, you want to identify your top 1-3 KPI’s that you need to improve to grow your business.
 What’s a KPI?
 A Key Performance Indicator is a measurable metric that you track, whether its revenue, profit, sales, margin, or inventory turn to name a few.
 The KPI will tell you how effectively a company is achieving key business objectives.
 Part of setting goals it to have a clear goal in mind.
 What do you want?
 Revenue growth?
 Increased margins?

 Your goals need to be measurable.
 You can’t say your goal is to grow sales more.
 It’s hard to measure “more” and the goal is vague.
 If you make a statement, “I want each sales person to hit $1,000,000 in sales this year,” it becomes much easier to hold tension to this goal with a measurable number.

 Once you have 1-3 important KPI’s, break those numbers down.
-It’s hard to say you will hit $1,000,000 in sales as an individual sales person.
+It’s hard to say you will hit $1,000,000 in sales as an individual salesperson.
 That’s a lot of sales and can quite easily overwhelm your team.
 But if you break down the following it becomes much easier to comprehend.

 $1,000,000 – Annual Sales Goal

 $19,380 – Weekly Sales Goal (assuming 4.3 weeks/month)